DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

 export default List;
 ```

 We have added a `propTypes` configuration to require the `itemRenderer` prop which needs to be a function.
-Then in our `render()` we now call the function passing in the profile instance.
+We also added a items, which replaces `profiles`.
+Then in our `render()` we now call the function passing in the item instance data and the index.
+We will talk more about why we need to pass index in a bit.
 In our parent Component or App we now do the following:

 **index.js**
 ```javascript